GSA/digitalgov.gov/content/posts/2015-03-02-persona-development-case-study-nci-and-spanish-language-outreach.md

   - user experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-300-NCI-Spanish-Language-Personas-Inform-the-Development-of-Healthcare-Websites-pdf-teaser-image.jpg" alt="NCI Spanish Language Personas Inform the Development of Healthcare Websites pdf teaser image" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-300-NCI-Spanish-Language-Personas-Inform-the-Development-of-Healthcare-Websites-pdf-teaser-image.jpg" alt="NCI Spanish Language Personas Inform the Development of Healthcare Websites pdf teaser image" %}

 Government websites need to address the needs of diverse audiences.
 Although translations are a first step towards engaging non-English speaking audiences, the intended audience may be alienated if information is not presented in a culturally relevant way.

 The National Cancer Institute (NCI) engaged in user experience research in order to better serve the U.S. Latino population.
 The research eventually led to the creation of Spanish language [personas](https://www.WHATEVER/tag/personas/) that NCI uses to design programs, products, and services that are culturally and linguistically appropriate.
 These personas can also be used by health organizations outside of NCI.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-223-NCI-Spanish-Language-Personas-Inform-the-Development-of-Healthcare-Websites-pdf-Javier-1.jpg" alt="NCI Spanish Language Personas Inform the Development of Healthcare Websites pdf Javier profile" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-223-NCI-Spanish-Language-Personas-Inform-the-Development-of-Healthcare-Websites-pdf-Javier-1.jpg" alt="NCI Spanish Language Personas Inform the Development of Healthcare Websites pdf Javier profile" %}

 NCI is the federal government&#8217;s principal agency for cancer research and training.
 Programs address the cause, diagnosis, prevention, and treatment of cancer, as well as care for cancer patients and their families.
 Persona development was led by Silvia Inéz Salazar, the Audience Research and Informatics Laboratory Manager at NCI.